dgroomes/calcite-playground/class-relationships/README.md

   * DONE Reduce the dataset (parameterizable) so that we have a more manageable dataset to work with.
   * DONE (well I just increased the log level but when it comes to actual execution nothing is logged, probably for performance) Look into Calcite's documentation on debugging and tracing.
   * I profiled the program execution and this is the hot spot: `org.apache.calcite.interpreter.JoinNode.doJoin()`
+  * It is doing a nested loop join which is slow.
+From the trace logs I can tell that it estimates the table scan for each table (field and class) to be 100 rows.
+I think  this is just a default.
+This is wrong of course because there are tens of thousands of rows total.
+If I can update the statistics, will the planner choose a better join algorithm like hash join?
 * [ ] Assuming that the join is not optimized (or even if it is?), write a custom optimizer rule to optimize the join.
   I want to know the options for implementing joins where there isn't a join key but instead there is a direct pointer (object-to-object reference).
 Or maybe I'll realize that my question doesn't even make sense.